Bee Rescuers

 While we consider honey bees sacred; not all honey bees make good neighbors.
 Africanized bees are most often too defensive (sting too much) to be good neighbors.
 As such, it not advised to capture swarms nor remove wild hives from trees or buildings in an area known to have Africanized bees.
 The public has a very positive image of bees and the pollination they provide and the pure honey they produce.
 Please don't diminish this good public image of honey bees by encouraging Africanized bees.
 These bees are easy to distinguish based on how readily they sting and will follow you once disturbed.

-Africanized bees are present in parts of the Southern United States, including Texas, Arizona, New Mexico, and California.
+Africanized bees are present in parts of the Southern United States, including Texas, Florida, Arizona, New Mexico, and California.
 In California Africanized bees have been confirmed in the following counties: Mariposa, Madera, Kings, Inyo, Tulare, San Luis Obispo, Kern, Santa Barbara, San Bernardino, Ventura, Los Angeles, Orange, Riverside, San Diego, and Imperial.
 If you live in any of these counties there is a chance that you may encounter a swarm of Africanized bees.

 Sponsors